 Whilst it has many benefits, those most relevant to horses where flies are concerned, are that It provides a non-toxic, environmentally friendly fly repellent option to chemical fly repellents and the plant-derived anti-histamines in it are effective in treating itching skin for conditions such as Sweet Itch.

 The beauty of Neem is that it can be used on your horse and you!

 Have you heard of PMD?
 Do you know what it is?
 To most of us it’s simply known by this chemical acronym.
 Otherwise known as p-Menthane-3,8-diol or para-menthane-3,8-diol or even menthoglycol!
 Still the none the wiser?

 PMD is found in small quantities in the essential oil from the leaves of Corymbia citriodora, formerly known as Eucalyptus citriodora.
 This tree is native to Australia, but is now cultivated in many warm places around the world.
 When refined to increase its PMD content, the oil is used in insect repellents.
 In the United States, this is known as oil of lemon eucalyptus (OLE) or by its tradename Citriodiol.
 Some commercial PMD products are not made from C. citriodora oil, but rather from synthetic citronellal.

-A 2006 study showed that PMD is as effective as DEET when used in like quantities.
+A 2006 study showed that PMD fly spray for horses is as effective as DEET when used in like quantities.

 Permethrin (and Cypermethrin) is an example of a “pyrethroid” insecticide.
 The term pyrethroid refers to a class of synthetic insecticides whose chemical structure is similar to natural pyrethrum.
 Pyrethrum is a natural insecticide made from the flowers of certain species of chrysanthemum.